nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

     mathSender.start();
 ```

-The start call without arguments uses the Os defaults for priority, stack size, etc.
+The start call without arguments uses the OS defaults for priority, stack size, etc.

 The `MathReceiver` queued component will execute on the thread of the 1Hz rate group, which will be shown later.
 It does not need to have a thread started, since queued components do not have threads.